 - Supplier query resolution — investigating and resolving discrepancies raised by suppliers or flagged during reconciliation

 Most creditors clerk positions require a relevant accounting qualification, whether a National Diploma in Financial Accounting, a BCom, or a bookkeeping certificate from an accredited provider.
-Practical knowledge of South African accounting standards and VAT regulations is expected.
-The broader professional environment is shaped by bodies such as SAICA and SAIPA, whose standards influence how businesses structure their finance functions, even at the transactional level.
-Larger organisations often require familiarity with internal controls frameworks and segregation of duties policies that govern who can approve invoices versus who can release payments.
+Practical knowledge of South African VAT, internal controls, and segregation of duties is expected, especially in larger teams where invoice approval and payment release must stay separate.

 The Invoice Processing Workflow: Receipt to Payment